harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics-reports/dora-metrics.md

 To monitor Deployment Frequency, you must create a [Workflow profile](../../sei-profiles/workflow-profile.md) and add the **Deployment Frequency** widget to your Insights.

 Workflow profiles determine the integrations to track, the events that mark deployments (such as merged PRs or CI/CD jobs), and the associated Collections.
-You can modify Workflow profiles according to your team's SDLC process and the parts of the SDLC process you want to monitor (such as SCM only or issue management, SCM, and CI/CD).
+You can modify Workflow profiles according to your team's SDLC process and the parts of the SDLC process you want to monitor (such as only SCM or combined issue management, SCM, and CI/CD).
 For more information, go to [Workflow profile](../../sei-profiles/workflow-profile.md).

 To add the **Deployment Frequency** widget to Insights: